 Charter schools are public schools that operate independently of local school districts.
-Instead of following a curriculum and testing standards set by the district, charter schools can design and adjust their goals to meet their students’ needs (as long as they continue to meet specific state standards, like Common Core).
+Instead of following a curriculum and testing standards set by the district, charter schools can design and adjust their goals to meet their students’ needs (as long as they continue to meet specific state standards, like California State Common Core Standards).
 Parents, teachers, and other community members can come together to design curricula they believe will serve their students best.

-Charter schools operate as 501c3 non-profit organizations, are open to the public, tuition-free, participate in state tests and employ credentialed teachers.
+Charter schools operate as 501c3 non-profit organizations, are open to the public, tuition-free, participate in state tests, and employ credentialed teachers.
 Under the law, charter schools cannot discriminate based on disability, race, color, gender, national origin, religion, or ancestry.
-At Achieve Charter School, we’re proud to welcome everyone, regardless of student background or ability but because of our smaller class size, we have an enrollment cap.
+At Achieve Charter Schools, we’re proud to welcome everyone, regardless of student background or ability, but because of our smaller schools and class sizes, we have an enrollment cap.
 Once we reach capacity, students will enter a lottery to attend.

 The Charter Schools Act of 1992 was created to:

 - Increase learning opportunities for all students, with special emphasis on expanded learning experiences for students who are identified as academically low achieving.

 - Encourage the use of different and innovative teaching methods.

 - Create new professional opportunities for teachers, including the opportunity to be responsible for the learning program at the school site.

 - Provide parents and students with expanded choices within the public school system.

 - Hold schools accountable for meeting measurable pupil outcomes and provide schools with a method to change from rule-based to performance-based accountability systems.

 - Provide competition within the public school system.